 But on a fixed income, it can get tight.
 Especially if she’s also worried about medical bills and her future healthcare or assisted living needs.

 - Ask Grandma if she’d like you to sit down and look over her budget with her.
 Is she able to get to the cheapest grocery stores?
 Do you need to call the phone company to see if they have new deals?

 - Check out her home to see if repairs could cut costs.
 (Drippy sink?
 Uncaulked windows?)

-- Discuss alternatives for housing and where the funds might come from if she needs to make a change.
+- Discuss alternatives for housing and where the funds might come from if she needs to make a change to assisted living.

 As she always told you, money doesn’t grow on trees—but together you can make sure it stretches as far as it can.

 4. Forget Hearing the Tree Fall in the Woods—Would You Hear Grandpa?

 There’s a reason “I’ve fallen and I can’t get up” commercials are so iconic.
 It’s a real concern.

 Doctors say that the biggest threat to a senior citizen’s health is falling.
 Grandpa could break a hip…which would incapacitate him…which would make him lose muscle tone…which would weaken him…which would make him susceptible to more falls.